PolyBooks/sdp_polyBooks/summaries/sprint10.md

 ## Nicolas

+This week I was able to do a lot of work, and mainly, merge (or at least put into PRs) the numerous issues (= features) from the past 2.5 weeks.
+Nothing else interesting/out of the ordinary to say

+Next week, I might help working on features that are requested by the client (e.g. gps/client side cache)

 ## Raoul
 This week, I finished a bit the refactoring into source-sets I started last week, but mostly I got to start working with Firebase.
 That was thrilling as it was learning something new and the hours flew by.
 I progressed well, while still being a bit above my expected time estimates.